qmonnet/whirl-offload/about.md

 “Off-The-Shelf” servers, the cards can efficiently relieve the nodes from packet processing tasks and attain excellent performances in data center networking.
 Netronome is based in California, with offices other parts of the US and in various part of the world.
-I work in the team in Cambridge, United Kingdom.
+I worked in the team in Cambridge, United Kingdom.

 <figure>